What's On

 ZOOM Join from anywhere in the worldMurchison & District Historical Society wants to develop an orientation/training programme for young people - i.e. 14 - 18yo's - to become volunteers for their historical society.
 The RHSV thinks that this idea is worth putting effort into and seeing if we can develop a template that can be adopted by many historical societies.
 To facilitate this I’ve organised a Zoom meeting for 11am Tuesday 4 February 2025 for everyone interested to get together and share ideas and experiences and to work out what can be done.
 So please do join Kay and I on Zoom and bring your ideas and enthusiasm and we'll see what we can nut out together.

-2025 Billibellary Indigenous History Lecture: Professor Barry Judd
+2025 Billibellary Indigenous History Lecture: Breaking Australian Rules in Sport and History

-RHSV Gallery Downstairs 239 A'Beckett St, Melbourne, Victoria, AustraliaWe are delighted to invite our members and friends to join us for the 4th annual Billibellary Indigenous History Lecture.
-Professor Barry Judd is a distinguished academic and accomplished leader,
+RHSV Gallery Downstairs 239 A'Beckett St, Melbourne, Victoria, AustraliaWe are delighted to invite our members and friends to join us for the 4th annual Billibellary Indigenous History Lecture to be delivered by distinguished academic Professor Barry Judd.
+The

 Read More...